Madnanzafard/cli-number-guessing/README.md

 # cli-number-guessing
-This is a simple CLI number guessing game from 1-6
+This is a simple CLI number guessing game between 1-6.